tudasc/scorep-xray/doc/doxygen-user/scorep_info_confvars_help.md

  - ';' - semicolon

 Acceptable values can also have aliases, which are listed in the documentation and separated by '/'.
+Values can be negated by preceeding it with '~'.
+Order of evaluation is from left to right.

 Option
 ------